swcarpentry/board/proposals/instructor-training-selection.md

 ## Terminology

 -   An **instructor** is someone who teaches a workshop.
     Instructor training (IT) prepares them to do this.

 ## Why Select Attends for Instructor Training

-SCF/DC wants to train as more instructors as possible but demand for instructor training is higher than what SCF could offer at the moment.
+SCF wants to train as many instructors as possible but demand for instructor training is higher than what SCF is able to offer at the moment.

 ## Eligibility

-### Groups

--   Be able to Co-locate in one room for the two days
+We expect all students to gather in groups that are able to co-locate in one room for the duration of the Instructor Training.
--   Commit to jointly running one workshop no later than April 1st, 2016.
+Each group should commit to jointly run one workshop no later than April 1st, 2016.
+**Please note: how to run a workshop is covered in the curriculum.**

 ### Members of the groups

--   Be on the current waiting list or demonstrate sufficient competence with core tools used in the lessons they will teach.
+The members of the group should be on the current waiting list or demonstrate sufficient competence with core tools used in the lessons they will teach.

+Each students is expected to:

 -   Watch one of the two videos below and submit a paragraph of feedback on the video you chose to watch